Organizational Change for Open Science

 - Sabina's company doesn't have a policy on staff contributing to open source projects, and the head of her department occasionally grumbles about "all this diversity stuff" distracting people from "real work".
 Sabina wants unambiguous permission for the former and official company support for the latter.

-- Sabina doesn't enjoy public speaking, and finds face-to-face conflict very stressful.
+- Sabina doesn't mind public speaking, but finds face-to-face conflict very stressful.

 Syllabus